sourcegraph/careers/job-descriptions/growth-biz-ops.md

 - Demonstrated background in analytical roles (BizOps, Growth, Consulting, Finance, etc.).
 - Familiarity with SaaS business models, and how software companies grow.
 - Creativity, and a willingness to try everything and iterate quickly (e.g. ideas that won’t scale or ideas that sound "crazy" at first).

+### Compensation and benefits

+We provide competitive pay and equity because we want you to act like a business owner and share in the success of Sourcegraph.
+We also provide [many benefits](../README.md#benefits) to keep you happy, healthy, and productive.

 ### Interview process